davidAlgis/pyDot2Dot/README.md

 - [ ] Add automatic detection for shape and path
 - [ ] Add shortcut to add dots directly by double clicking in edit window
 - [ ] Add a logger
+- [ ] Make the whole project an executable with python and not with c++
 - [ ] Improve the way error are retrieve in gui